blacksenator/fritzdbf/README.md

 ## Features

 * Does create a dBase file in memory instead of writing it directly to a file (like the outdated PECL version)
-* limited functionality: there is just one function: `addRecord()`!
+* limited functionality: there is only one changing function: `addRecord()` beside of `getDatabase()` to receive the generated database!
 If you think more features are needed, fork this repo and feel free to contribute!

 ## Requirements